 Table of Contents

 It’s important to have the right footwear for your level of hiking, more so if you are going on a walking holiday or a long distance walk like the Camino de Santiago, (and the right backpack and waterproofs).
 Different styles are more suitable for different levels than others.
-For instance, if you enjoy light hiking or backpacking, some features may be surplus to your needs and therefore add unnecessary weight.
-On the other hand if you’re a serious hiker, the absence of necessary features can greatly impact on your safety and comfort.
-(Read my review on the best lightweight hiking shoes)
+For instance, if you enjoy ultralight hiking or backpacking, some features may be surplus to your needs and therefore add unnecessary weight.
+On the other hand, if you’re a serious hiker, the absence of necessary features can greatly impact on your safety and comfort.
+(Read my review on the best lightweight hiking shoes and hiking boots)

 Keeping your feet Dry